InfiniteSearchSpace/Automata-Gen-3/README.md

 Special Left-Click Case:

-In all function categories, when Current Subfunction == 0, cycle through Z-axis for Current Universe
+In all function categories, when Current Subfunction == 0, cycle through Z-axis for the currently selected Universe

-Category 4, subfunction 1 will cycle through active universes/surfaces.

-- Category 0 - placing solid blocks
-- Category 1 - placing random blocks
-- Category 2 - setting blocks to 0 / "deleting"
-- Category 3 - placing blocks with value 30 (this was for early testing, some functions cannot act on value 30 cells)

-Category 4 is utility:

-	1 = cycle active universe
-	2 = clear all
-	3 = test, changes z-layer randomised automata
-	4 = test, changes z-layer next automata in sequence